sachinkumar9090/RALibCoGent-Integration/README.md

         For Windows : Install Manually : https://cmake.org/download/

-Step 2: Check java in your System using : java --version
+Step 2: Check java in your System using

+        Command :java --version
         if found : java 24.x.x.
         else : Downlaod latest java jdk in your system

 Step 3: Now To run this RALibCoGent-Integration file Use this command on Terminal

         --> cmake . or cmake CMakeLists.txt

 ## For Windows User Only